 All available network devices are listed in the Network Devices section.
+There may be more or less devices shown depending on the target board selected.

 To configure a particular network device, click on the device to select it, then click on the Edit button.
 The Configure Network Device dialog shown in the following figure displays.